simonpoole/geocontext/README.md

 The territory names are hierarchical as in __country__ or __country__-__territory__ to allow overriding higher level values (for example in the US Virgin Islands there is left hand traffic, so that requires an entry for us-vi).
 Note the lower level entries do not inherit properties from higher level ones.

+Currently the data is not versioned, to contribute please create a pull request.

 Properties:

   __"distance"__ unit system for distance and speed __"metric"__ (default) or __"imperial"__